-BY YOUR SIDE – autism therapy services is a multidisciplinary provider to the Autism community with a focus in 3 key environments: In Center, In Home, and School based.
+BY YOUR SIDE - Autism Therapy Services is a multidisciplinary provider to the Autism community with a focus on 2 key environments: In Center and In-Home.

-ABA is an evidence-based treatment approach of recognizing and altering environmental contingencies to improve a socially significant behavior.
+ABA Therapy is an evidence-based treatment approach to recognize and alter environmental contingencies to improve a socially significant behavior.
 Our ABA program has two branches: skill-building and behavior support using a language-based approach to address both areas.

-These services are provided by a speech language pathologist or occupational therapist who has been trained in SOS feeding protocol.
+These services are provided by a Speech-Language pathologist or occupational therapist.
 Feeding therapy is appropriate for individuals who have a restricted repertoire of preferred foods.